Royal Air Force Injury Compensation Claims

 - Work schedules and resource allocations are properly monitored so that service personnel do not have to work for fatigue-inducing periods of time.

-To make a successful claim, it must be shown that the MOD was negligent in some way, and their negligence caused the Claimant's injuries.
-If negligence can be proven, the claim could be dealt with in the same way a member of the public would make an work accident claim against their employer.
+To make a successful claim, you must show that the MOD was negligent in some way, and their negligence caused your injuries.
+If you can prove negligence , your claim could be dealt with in the same way a member of the public would make an work accident claim against their employer.

 No-fault accident compensation through the Armed Forces Compensation Scheme